Edmund Barton: Domestic policy

 Barton outlined his platform for the first federal election at a speech on 17 January 1901, delivered at the West Maitland Town Hall within his prospective electorate.
 His plans included the establishment of the federal capital, the High Court and the Inter-State Commission, and a "moderately protectionist tariff" in order to raise the revenue to introduce old-age pensions and a uniform postal system.
 He also promised to introduce universal suffrage for federal elections, build the Trans-Australian Railway, legislate to allow federal intervention in industrial disputes, and ban immigration from Asia and the Pacific Islands.

 In April 1901, Barton announced that the government would sponsor a competition to design a new national flag for Australia.
 The winning design was the basis for the current Australian national flag, although Barton personally favoured the existing Australian Federation Flag that had been popular in New South Wales for many years.
 As it was primarily intended to be used in shipping, the design had to be submitted to the British Admiralty for approval and was not officially adopted until 1903.

 An early piece of legislation of the Barton government was the Immigration Restriction Act 1901, which put the White Australia policy into law.
 The Labour Party required legislation to limit immigration from Asia as part of its agreement to support the government, but Barton had promised the introduction of the White Australia Policy in his election campaign.
-Barton stated, "The doctrine of the equality of man was never intended to apply to the equality of the Englishman and the Chinaman".
+The Immigration Restriction Act was preceded by the introduction of the Pacific Island Labourers Act 1901 which facilitate the mass deportation of 7,500 Pacific Islanders from Australia, and the Post and Telegraph Act 1901 which mandated that only white labour could travel on ships carrying Australian mail.

+Barton did not believe in racial equality, and during the introduction of the Immigration Restriction Act stated:

 One notable reform was the introduction of women's suffrage for federal elections in 1902.

 Barton was a moderate conservative, and advanced liberals in his party disliked his relaxed attitude to political life.
 A large, handsome, jovial man, he was fond of long dinners and good wine, and was given the nickname "Toby Tosspot" by The Bulletin.